tc39/proposal-pipeline-operator/README.md

-# ES7 Proposal: The Pipeline Operator
+# ESNext Proposal: The Pipeline Operator

 This proposal introduces a new operator `|>` similar to [F#](https://en.wikibooks.org/wiki/F_Sharp_Programming/Higher_Order_Functions#The_.7C.3E_Operator),